IBM/blockchain-application-using-fabric-java-sdk/README.md

 ### 6. Perform Invoke and Query on network

 Blockchain network has been setup completely and is ready to use.
 Now we can test the network by performing invoke and query on the network.
 The `fabcar` chaincode allows us to create a new asset which is a car.
-For test purpose, invoke operation is performed to create a new asset in the network and query operation is performed to list the assets of the network.
+For test purpose, invoke operation is performed to create a new asset in the network and query operation is performed to list the asset of the network.
 Perform the following steps to check the same.

    ```
    java -cp blockchain-client.jar org.app.chaincode.invocation.InvokeChaincode